This blog may contain affiliate links. Read our disclosure policy for more info.

 Selvatica is a big eco-park located inside La Ruta de Las Cenote.
 If you are up for a jungle adventure, this is your place.
 There are many options to choose from, but all of them have this in common, they are centered on eco-tourism.
 Cenote swimming is not the only activity you would find there.

 You can enjoy camping, horse riding, zipline canopy, 4×4 ATV riding, and bungee swing are just a few of the things to do over there.

 Trying to find a way to be adventurous, but with a guide?
 Scuba diving is one of the best things you can do in the crystal-clear waters of the Yucatán Peninsula.

 But that doesn’t mean you have to head to the ocean.
 I myself am PADI certified and wanted to try something new.
 So, we decided to do a scuba diving tour with Scuba Puerto Morelos in a cenote.
 We dove into two cenotes and felt like we were exploring underwater caves.
 Seriously, one was pitch black, and we needed flashlights to see anything!

-Although a tad scary at first, I loved the expereince, and it was a great way to expand my diving expereince.
+Although a tad scary at first, I loved the experience, and it was a great way to expand my diving skills.

 With Scuba Puerto Morelos, you can also work to get your scuba diving certification or simply just go on a scuba tour, as we did.
 There is everything from diving in cenotes to dive packages that last up to 5 days with 10 dives included.
 You can also snorkel, do deep dives, attend fishing tours, or even dive on your wedding day with an extra special package!